solid/solidproject.org/_posts/this-week-in-solid/2019-12-05-this-week-in-solid.md

 Want to get involved?
 [Contributions are welcome.](https://solidproject.org/standardisation)

+[This Year in Solid 2019](https://github.com/solid/solidproject.org/blob/master/_posts/this-week-in-solid/2019-12-18-this-week-in-solid.md) is being co-created to give an overview of the highlights.
+If there is something you'd like to mention make sure to [submit a pull reqeust](https://github.com/solid/solidproject.org/blob/master/_posts/this-week-in-solid/2019-12-18-this-week-in-solid.md) or contact info@solidproject.org.

 Every Thursday there is an hour-long public call where newcomers can introduce themselves, anyone can ask general questions about Solid, and we recap the weeks' works on Solid.

 Important!
 The Solid weekly call on the 5th December is cancelled.